MorielMauni/Pong_Game/README.md

 How to Play:
 1. Run the `pong_game.py` file.
 2. Player 1 uses the `W` and `S` keys to move their paddle up and down.
-3. Player 2 uses the arrow keys to move their paddle.
+3. Player 2 uses the up and down keys to move their paddle.
 4. The game tracks the score, and the first player to reach 10 points wins.

 Contributing: